414owen/414owen.github.io/blog/0-currying-in-javascript.md

 That does what we want, however I think we can get the code size down a bit, also, I don't like that arity parameter.
-I shopped around a bit, and found out that functions have a `.length` parameter, which just tells you the arity.
+I shopped around a bit, and found out that functions have a `.length` property, which just tells you the arity.
 Hooray!
 The curry currying itself trick will be missed, though.
-Okay, as to the binding, reducing the function to bind one at a time is, unnecessary, as `.bind()` accepts multiple parameters anyway.
+Okay, as to the binding, reducing the function to bind one parameter at a time is, unnecessary, as `.bind()` accepts multiple parameters anyway.
 We can apply everything to the `.bind()` at once, methinks.

-Final Version
+### Final Version

 ```
 function curry(func) {